-Teresa Boshart Yoder serves as an Everence Stewardship Consultant, passionately helping congregations and nonprofit organizations with stewardship education and charitable planning needs, and helping individuals create charitable giving plans in line with their faith and values.
+Teresa Boshart Yoder serves as Managing Director for Everence Financial Advisors, passionately helping congregations and nonprofit organizations with stewardship education and charitable planning needs, and helping individuals create charitable giving plans in line with their faith and values.

-Joseph L. Lapp is a Managing Director of the Everence Financial Advisors which administers the JustPax Fund and President Emeritus of Eastern Mennonite University.
+Joseph L. Lapp is the former Managing Director of Everence Financial Advisors and President Emeritus of Eastern Mennonite University.